IRAF: System design

 Only the HSI is system dependent.
 All other components are portable by the use of the functions provided by the HSI.
 This way, porting to a new system requires only changes in this component.
 However, the initial design was implicitly based on the universal use of 32-bit data types and therefore the port to 64 bit required major efforts not only in the HSI but in all components of the system.

 Application packages

 Application Packages are recursively structured in subpackages and tasks.
 They can be divided into two classes: general system and basic dataprocessing utilities, and packages specific to astronomical data reduction and analysis.
-The tasks are dominatly written in SPP and CL.
+The tasks are dominantly written in SPP and CL.

 System packages

 The system packages are located in the base package of IRAF and provide tools for the CL, useful operating system utilities, and basic scientific utilities, f.e. for image processing: